* HMS Albion conducted FONOP near Paracels - sources

 * China dispatched frigate, helicopters to challenge Albion - source

-* Exercise comes after U.S. calls on allies to undertake FONOPs (Recasts, adds Chinese Foreign Ministry comment)
+* Exercise comes after U.S. calls on allies to undertake FONOPs (Adds comment from expert, detail on British navy deployments to Asia in pars 13-15, 20)

 By Tim Kelly

-The HMS Albion, a 22,000 ton amphibious warship carrying a contingent of Royal Marines, passed by the Paracel Islands in recent days, two sources, who were familiar with the matter but who asked not to be identified, told Reuters.
+HMS Albion, a 22,000 ton amphibious warship carrying a contingent of Royal Marines, passed by the Paracel Islands in recent days, said the sources, who were familiar with the matter but who asked not to be identified.

 The Albion was on its way to Ho Chi Minh City, where it docked on Monday following a deployment in and around Japan.